 - Press ctrl+c to copy the selection to the clipboard.

 - Press ctrl+x to cut the selection to the clipboard.

 - Press ctrl+v to paste the clipboard.

-- If an edge is selected during paste: paste all track elements of that edge
+- If an edge is selected during paste: all track elements are pasted on that edge

 - Otherwise all OCPs and Edges (with their elements) are pasted on the surface